LankeyBoard/RulesGraph/generatedRules.md

 slug: 20s

 ruleType: RULE\
 Rolling a 20 is the best a character could do.
-Tests always pass and when you roll a critical success on an attack, you deal double damage on the attack.
+Tests always pass and when you roll a Critical Success on an attack, you deal double damage on the attack.

 ## Fortune's Favor

 slug: FORTUNES-FAVOR

 ruleType: RULE\
-When you fail a test, you gain Fortune's Favor.\
+When you Fail a Test, you gain Fortune's Favor.\
-With Fortune's Favor, if you take a Test, you can spend your Fortune's Favor to roll a second d20.
+With Fortune's Favor, when you take a Test, before you roll any dice, you can spend your Fortune's Favor to roll a second d20.
 You can use the results of either dice.

 ## Misfortune